 What about after my return home?
 Who will remove my stitches?

-Currently when possible the doctors are using dissolvable stitches that do not need removal.
+Currently when possible the doctors are using dissolvable stitches or surgical glue that does not require removal.
 If you have removable stitches you (or your spouse or a friend) will be able to remove your stitches after 10 days.
 The doctor will give you instructions for removing the sutures or you can view them using the link below.
 It is a very simple and painless process that takes less than 2 minutes.
 Your regular physician will be able to do this if you are unsure or unable to do it on your own.

 Stitch Removal